GiordanoLucio/GiordanoLucioMasterThesis/README.md

 - testing: https://drive.google.com/file/d/1h4c2tYSP2YamTaLvJa3uAwPPD3tS4XTv/view?usp=sharing

 For the training of the Network, a set of Jupyter Notebooks are provided.
 Those Notebooks are used on Google Drive through Google colaboratory, to train neural networks using Google's GPU.
-The notebooks can be obened directly in colab by using these links:
+The notebooks can be opened directly in colab by using these links:

 - Training Yolo v2 Detection with TinyYolo as backend: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1Ti6EBcglbc51PYyQ45pwRaylU2v0sCvj?usp=sharing)